Lorenzo Hierrezuelo

 Lorenzo Hierrezuelo (Hierrezuelo La O, 5 September 1907 in El Caney – 16 November 1993 in Havana) was a Cuban trova musician, singer, guitarist and composer.
-His face showed clear signs of Amerindian descent: he was an Indo-mulatto (one of his grandmothers was a Siboney).
+His face showed clear signs of Amerindian descent: he was of Indo-mulatto heritage (one of his grandmothers was a Siboney).
 He was the son and nephew of soneros, and he grew up in the ambiance of this type of Cuban music and dance.
 At ten, he was singing in Santiago de Cuba; at thirteen he formed a trio with two friends: the trio eventually left for Havana.
 They sang in cafés and private houses.